davidcarboni/data-bear/README.md

 ### Sheet ID

-You'll need your Google sheet ID, which you can get from the sharing link.
+You'll need the sheet ID, which you can get from the url or sharing link of your sheet.

-If the url of your sheet looks like this:
+If the url of your sheet looks something like this:

     https://docs.google.com/spreadsheets/d/1cCUTcpmcxyKndVHCDvnl6IwBE7zXP1Lhq1kct-aytB0/edit#gid=0

 Your sheet ID is the segment after `https://docs.google.com/spreadsheets/d/`:

     1cCUTcpmcxyKndVHCDvnl6IwBE7zXP1Lhq1kct-aytB0

 ### Cell range